 The number and percentage of English Learners in the programs and activities who are making progress toward achieving English language proficiency (as indicated on the OELPA) for the entire English Learner population and its subgroups, which includes English Learners with disabilities, is assessed.
 The number and percentage of English Learners in the programs and activities attending English Language proficiency based on the OELPA by the end of each school year is further assessed.
 Additionally, the number and percentage of English Learners who exit the English Learner status based on their OELPA score is maintained by the district.
-The number and percentage of English Learners meeting challenging State academic standards for each of the 4 years after students exit English Learner status, as a full group and as English learner subgroups, which, at a minimum, must include English Learners who have not attained English language proficiency within 5 years of initial classification as an English Learner and first enrolled in the local educational agency will be addressed by the district.
+The number and percentage of English Learner subgroups, which, at a minimum, must include English Learners with disabilities will be gathered and assessed.
+The number and percentage of English language proficiency within 5 years of initial classification as an English Learner and first enrolled in the local educational agency will be addressed by the district.